Nights-Software/ns-docs/resources/ers.md

 Get in touch for feedback or support, join our Discord and make use of our ticket system!

 ## Troubleshoot

+- **FAQ Answers**
+  - SmartFires and SmartHose resource actually need to be named to `SmartFires` and `SmartHose`, otherwise fire & smoke callouts will bug out your callout system.
+  - MDT integration?
+Make sure to enable ERS in `night_shifts` and enable Night Shifts in `night_ers`.
+Duty toggled through the MDT.
+  - Read the compatibility knowledge below for more wisdom.

 - **Compatibility knowledge**
   - Iceline Hosting: Enable Beyond by setting it to 1 in your server dashboard, otherwise entities will not spawn.